wouteroostervld/rhel_packer_template/README.md

 ## Packer build for Red Hat Enterprise 7.4 x86\_64

-rhel-packer-build is a buildscript for vagrantboxes for different providers (lkibvirt, ec2, azure).
+rhel-packer-build is a buildscript for vagrantboxes for libvirt/kvm.
 Technology used packer, vagrant, gmake and sh.

 ## Overview